nemanjam/nextjs-prisma-boilerplate/docs/react-query.md

 2. all props in UserItem available at same time, fixes it, {user, me}, so so, provider should work same as props

 - test case repo [nemanjam/hydration-test-case](https://github.com/nemanjam/hydration-test-case)
+- isLoading in MeProvider and Navbar causes more errors in production